onedata/onedata-documentation/docs/user-guide/spaces.md

 A space is merely a logical container that requires at least one physical [storage](../admin-guide/oneprovider/configuration/storages.md) backend attached to be functional.
-Attaching a physical storage is called **supporting** the space and is done by a data provider - institution that entered the Onedata environment by configuring a [Oneprovider service](../intro.md#architecture) for managing access to its storage resources.
-Users can request support for their spaces, and provider admins can decide to grant some quota on a physical storage governed by the corresponding data center.
+Attaching physical storage is called **supporting** the space and is done by a data provider - an institution that entered the Onedata environment by configuring a [Oneprovider service](../intro.md#architecture) for managing access to its storage resources.
+Users can request support for their spaces, and provider admins can decide to grant some quota on physical storage governed by the corresponding data center.

 <!-- TODO VFS-7218 this image could be better: